Skip to content

 Programming books and tutorials are a great place for ongoing learning, but if you want to get your skills to a professional standard, research formal game programming courses.

 When comparing courses, ensure it is taught by industry professionals who have worked on AAA games at major studios.
-All of CG Spectrum's game development courses and game development degrees are led by experts who've worked at some of the biggest studios in the world, including Microsoft, Blizzard, Epic Games, EA Games, and more.
+All of CG Spectrum's game development courses and their game development degree are led by experts who've worked at some of the biggest studios in the world, including Microsoft, Blizzard, Epic Games, EA Games, and more.
 These mentors have their finger on the pulse and can teach you the latest techniques and professional workflows.
 They know what employers are looking for and help you get those skills to ensure you have the confidence to hit the ground running at your first job

 You want to be sure that the time and money you invest into your education results in you graduating.
 Typically, a multi-year degree program will cover a little bit of everything, and you may have to take additional subjects.
 Whereas more specialized courses, such as CG Spectrum's online game programming courses, offer a more robust career-focused curriculum teaching the job skills studios are hiring for.